 There were no consistent differences in liver concentrations of these metals between males and females.
-Mercury and cadmium liver concentrations generally increased with age, although statistically significant differences between age classes were only evident in females (Figure 3).
-The pattern of accumulation for lead was opposite to that of mercury and cadmium; juveniles generally had higher liver lead concentrations than adults, although these differences were not statistically significant in either females or males (Figure 3).
-Accumulation of cadmium with age in the liver has been observed in a variety of mammals, although not always in otters, but age-related differences in liver mercury and lead concentrations in mammals are not commonly reported (Shore and Douben, 1994b, Shore and Rattner, 2001).
+Mercury and cadmium liver concentrations generally increased with age, although statistically significant differences between age classes were only evident in females (Figure 2).
+Accumulation of cadmium with age in the liver has been observed in a variety of mammals, although not always in otters, but age-related differences in liver mercury concentrations in mammals are not commonly reported (Shore and Douben, 1994b, Shore and Rattner, 2001).
 It is possible that such differences may result from agerelated differences in diet (and associated contaminant levels).
+Lead concentrations were not determined for samples from 2009, however data from 2007 & 2008 indicated that for juveniles generally had higher liver lead concentrations than adults although these difference were not statistically significant (Walker et al., 2010).